SirRamEsq/SmartShape2D/README.md

 # Contibuting
 ## Issues
 If you have any suggestions or find any bugs, feel free to add an issue.

 Please include the following three bits of information in each issue posted:
 - Bug / Suggestion
 - Godot Version
 - SmartShape2D Version

+Some Guidelines for Issues:
+- Attaching a sample project where the issue exists is the fastest way for us to see what's going on
-Try to be as descriptive as possible (Especially if it's an issue!).
+- Try to be as descriptive as possible
-Pictures and screenshots will also be very helpful
+- Pictures and screenshots will also be very helpful

+Issues can be added [here](https://github.com/SirRamEsq/SmartShape2D/issues)

 ## Development
 We have a set of tests we run against the code (courtesy of [GUT](https://github.com/bitwes/Gut)).
-If making a merge request, please ensure that the tests pass (or have been updated appropriately to pass)
+If making a merge request, please ensure that the tests pass.
+If the tests have been updated appropriately to pass, please note this in the merge request.